wasmCloud/wasmcloud-dev-site/content/releases/index.en.md

 draft: false
 ---

+### Release 0.50

+This is a major release for wasmCloud and includes three breaking changes:

+- The wasmcloud host has been ported to Elixir (OTP) to provide greater flexibility, scalability and reliability.
+Actor and Capability providers won't see any elixir code, but this change is expected to make it easier to develop several features on the roadmap.
+- The Interface Definition Language (IDL) has changed from WIDL to Smithy, and a new code generator generates code from smithy libraries.
+- Capability providers communicate with the wasmcloud host over a secure protocol via NATS, rather than being loaded as a library (as they were with host versions <= 0.19).
+This change allows us to support capability providers written in languages other than Rust, and is more flexible

+There are also some new user-visible features:

+- A new dashboard, built with Phoenix, shows the status of the lattice, and enables starting and stopping actors and capability providers.
+- A new host implementation in JavaScript that runs in the browser or on nodejs.
+A WebAssembly actor can be deployed without changes to any host - on linux, macos, windows, or in a browser.

 ### Release 0.18.0
 {{< changelog "added" >}}
 * Actor and Provider name and revision are now included with the control interface `HostInventory` query ([PR #154](https://github.com/wasmCloud/wasmCloud/pull/154)).
 Names and revisions are not displayed yet with `wash`'s `ctl get inventory` command.